crowdfavorite/wp-cf-archives/README.txt

 - This option can be overridden using the template tag in the currently active theme
 - Once displayed years have been changed, the "Save Settings" button must be clicked to save

+### Hiding Years/Month Per Category

+- To add a category to have years/months removed:
+	1. Click the "Add New Category" button in the Remove Years/Months by Category section
+	2. Select the category from the drop down
+	3. Click the checkbox to the left of the year/month to be removed
+		- If a year is clicked, all months for that year will be disabled and automatically removed
+	4. Click the "Save Settings" button to save changes
+- To remove a category from the list:
+	1. Click the "Remove Category" button, then click "OK" from the confirmation box
+	2. Click the "Save Settings" button to save changes

 ### Rebuilding the Archives

 - From time to time the archives can become corrupted or not display proper data due to various reasons